Previous Post: Day 2 – From Mti Mkubwa To Shira 1

 Day 2 ended with a walk down from the ridge onto the Shira plateau and to our Shira 1 campsite at 3504 meters.
 Day 3 was an easy one that saw us gain another 400 meters in altitude as we walked across the gently sloping trail to Shira 2.
 The red GPS track on the satellite image shows the small section of the Kilimanjaro mountainside that we were traversing.

 The track illustrates nicely that a successful Kilimanjaro trek results from a string of easy-to-achieve smaller goals.
-In our case, we had six days of moderate walking and acclimatizing to get ready for the final ascent to the rim of Kibo!
-By Day 6 at noon we would be at Barafu, the spot indicated on the bottom and right of center.
+In our case, we had six days of moderate walking and acclimatizing to prepare for the final ascent to the rim of Kibo!
+By Day 6 at noon, we would be at Barafu, the spot indicated on the bottom and right of center.

 Our 8-kilometre walk this day was very close to what I walk my Icelandic sheepdog Viggo some days!

 I was up around 6:50, having had a good night’s sleep.
 The temperature had dipped somewhat during the night, but I was warm inside my bag.
 In fact, my biggest concern was the condensation on the inner tent walls.
 The next evening I unzipped the top of the front door and the rear window to allow some airflow.

 I waited just long enough to get my camera that by 7:14, when I snapped the photo below, it was too late!
 Instead of that nice red glow created by the sun behind Kilimanjaro, I got the full blast of white light.
 On the plus side, the top was visible!